-•Another important part of your care in the RAAPM area is to explain your options and our normal procedures for regional anesthesia and to complete a final preoperative assessment including a brief exam.
-Sometimes we’ll be giving you information you may have heard before when you were discussing surgery with your surgeon or with personnel in the Preoperative Assessment Clinic.
-It is also common to be asked to repeat or go into more detail about aspects of your medical history.
-Importantly, you will often be asked to sign an anesthesia consent form which states that options have been explained and you understand them.
-This is the time for making a decision about which of the options might be best for you, your anesthesiologist, and your surgeon.
+- Another important part of your care in the RAAPM area is for us to complete a final pre-anesthesia assessment including a brief exam.
+Sometimes we’ll be giving you information you may have heard before when you were discussing surgery with your surgeon or with personnel in the Preoperative Assessment Clinic It is also common to be asked to repeat or go into more detail about aspects of your medical history.
+We will then explain your anesthesia options, describe our normal procedures for regional anesthesia and answer any questions you or your family members may have.
+This will be the time for making a decision about which of the anesthesia options might be best for you, your anesthesiologist, and your surgeon.
+Importantly, if you have not already done so, you will be asked to sign an anesthesia consent form which states that options have been explained and you understand them.
 You will usually be asked if you will consent to blood transfusion if it is absolutely needed for medical reasons during your surgery.
 This does not mean that we know such a transfusion is planned or even likely, but rather that we have documented your wishes as a matter of our routine.

-•An IV is started in a vein (most likely in your arm) to give fluids and medicines.
-Numbing medicines will be used prior to placing this IV.
-At the same time of IV placement, blood tests may be drawn to save you another needle poke later.
+- An IV (intravenous) is started in a vein (most likely in your arm) to give fluids and medicines.
+Numbing medicines may be used prior to placing this IV, and blood tests may also be drawn from this IV and sent to the lab.